University of Denver

 I won the Excellence in Research Award, University of Denver, Division of Natural Sciences and Mathematics, 2015-2016.See Grants and Awards for the listing of these and previous grants and awards.

-Nick Galatos and I (Chair) are organizing BLAST 2018.
-This 10-year anniversary conference will be held at the University of Denver, August 6-10, 2018.
+Nick Galatos and I (Chair) organized BLAST 2018.
+This 10-year anniversary conference was held at the University of Denver, August 6-10, 2018.

 Dan Hathaway and I organized a special session on Set Theory of the Reals (including Ramsey Theory) at the AMS Western Sectional Meeting at the Unviersity of Denver in October 2016.